theburningmonk/stream_ext/doc/getting_started.md

 ### merge

-The `StreamExt.merge` method merges two streams into a single unitifed output stream.
+The `StreamExt.merge` method merges two streams into a single unified output stream.

 The merged stream will forward any values and errors received from the input streams and will complete if:
 * both input streams have completed